-Your initial information will be entered in D&SDT-Headmaster's TestMaster Universe© (TMU©) software.
-You must sign in to TMU© at https://az.tmutest.com using your secure email or username and password and complete your demographic information.
-If you do not know your username and/or password, enter your email address and click on "Forgot Your Password?"
-You will be asked to re-enter your email and then click "Recover Your Account" a 'reset password link' will be sent to your email (see instructions under 'Forgot your Password and Recover your Account').
-If you are unable to sign in for any reason, contact D&SDT-Headmaster at (800)393-9664 during regular business hours 8:00AM to 6:00PM, Mountain Standard time (MST), Monday through Friday, excluding Holidays.
+If you do not know your Email or Username and Password, enter your email address and click on "Forgot Your Password?"
+You will be asked to re-enter your email and a 'reset password link' will be sent to your email (see instructions under 'Forgot your Password and Recover your Account').
+If you are unable to sign in for any reason, contact D&SDT-Headmaster at (800)393-8664.